sirasagi62/minirag/api.md

 constructor(embeddingModel: IEmbeddingModel, options: RAGOptions = {})
 ```

-Initializes a new RAG database instance.
+Initializes a new vector database instance.

 **Parameters:**
 - `embeddingModel`: An instance of an embedding model that implements the IEmbeddingModel interface